loopandlearn/news/docs/edition/2025-08-26.md

 This month, one of our looping families spent a lot of time climbing and hiking in the Dolomites in Italy.
 If you think T1D needs to hold you back, think again!

 Where have you taken your family lately?
-Let us know!
+Share a post on [`Loop and Learn` Facebook](https://www.facebook.com/groups/LOOPandLEARN).

 - - -